JohnKendrick/PDielec/docs/_sources/analysis.rst.txt

 derivative of the Cartesian displacement vector of atom :math:`a` along the :math:`p^{th}` normal mode and :math:`\fieldbf{L}_p` are the components of the orthogonal transformation relating the :math:`p^{th}` normal mode and mass-weighted Cartesian displacements.
 Thus :math:`\fieldbf{L}` are the eigenvectors of the mass-weighted second derivative matrix.
-The atom subscript is used to indicate only those atomic coordinates involving atom :math:`a` are being considered.
+The atom subscript is used to indicate that only those atomic coordinates involving atom :math:`a` are being considered.
 Derivation of this expression has made use of the following relationship between the mass weighted normal mode;